Military Readiness: Actions Needed to Further Implement Predictive Maintenance on Weapon Systems

 Open

-The Department of the Navy concurred with this recommendation, stating that the Navy and Marine Corps are currently executing pilot studies, in part to assess how to measure predictive maintenance, and how to determine the correct metrics for tracking and accountability at the correct echelons of oversight and governance.
+The Department of the Navy concurred with this recommendation.
+In January 2024, the Department stated the Navy and Marine Corps are executing pilot studies on various aviation, maritime, and ground combat systems to expand implementation and adoption of predictive maintenance to Department weapon systems.
+Part of these pilot studies is to assess how to measure predictive maintenance and determine the correct metrics for tracking and accountability at the correct echelons of oversight and governance.
+The Navy stated it expects to conclude these pilot studies by the end of fiscal year 2024.
 When we confirm what actions the Department of the Navy has taken in response to this recommendation, we will provide updated information.

 Department of the Air Force The Secretary of the Air Force should develop a plan with specific quantifiable metrics and goals for evaluating predictive maintenance.
 (Recommendation 12)